Rescuing reptiles and reaping the rewards

 At our field station in Agumbe, we have an excellent team, led by my colleague Ajay Giri, which focuses on resolving human-snake conflict.
 The conflicts predominantly involve king cobras.
 Agumbe is one of the few places where research, education and conservation come together very well.
 Our team uses every conflict as an opportunity to educate people on the ecology of animals and how they can co-exist with them.
 All the information that our team uses is based on long-term ecological studies.
 Ajay and his team are so good that they convince people to release rescued king cobras barely a few feet away from their houses!

 Snake bites are another issue that I have been working on.
-Over 50,000 people in India die tragically every year due to snake bites and we have working with a plethora of partners across India on this complicated issue.
+Over 50,000 people in India die tragically every year due to snake bites and we have been working with a plethora of partners across India on this complicated issue.
 It’s too early to see actual results on the ground, but there has definitely been an improvement in the way people have started to acknowledge the problem and accept that something needs to be done.

 For example, the World Health Organisation (WHO) has declared Snakebite Envenomation as a Neglected Tropical Disease.
 I am on the roster of experts for WHO that help with the strategic plan for control and prevention of snakebite.
 Looking at the snakebite problems in India through a global lens has been very helpful in bringing together a diverse group of organisations, institutions and individuals to work towards overcoming the problem.